Shopping

 The Grantley Adams International Airport (GAIA) offers a range of options (especially duty-free ) for travelers in its Arrivals Terminal and Departure Lounge.

-There is also a Cave Shepherd store in the Arrivals Terminal for arriving passengers to purchase some duty-free items.
+There is also a Cave Shepherd store in the Arrivals Terminal for arriving passengers to purchase duty-free items.

 Cruise Terminal Shopping

-The Bridgetown Cruise Terminal has various shopping options (mainly duty-free ) for anyone who takes a cruise and arrives at the cruise terminal.
+The Bridgetown Cruise Terminal has various shopping options (mainly duty-free ) for anyone who takes a cruise and arrives at the terminal.

 Among the more notable retailers are Diamonds International, Little Switzerland, and Best of Barbados Gift Shops.